 For authoring, you can easily import your content or create your own.
 All types of content are supported, including videos, slideshows, and SCORM content.
 Tracking learners also insightful with Eloomi’s ability to spot areas that need improvement.

-In this article, we took a look at the ten top learning management systems for corporations.
+In this article, we took a look at the ten top LMS systems for corporations.
 We looked at some of the most important characteristics of a corporate LMS, including the ability to author lessons easily, the use of multi-sensory content to engage learners, and the ability to monitor each learner’s progress.